hansintheair/Douglas_Peucker_Geoprocessing/Readme.txt

 I created a script implimenting the Douglas_Peucker Algorithm during my Master's study as a side project (12/1/2013).
-The script is now upadted to run as a geoprocessing tool 3/24/2019.
+The script is now upadted to run as a geoprocessing tool in ArcGIS 3/24/2019.

 Included:
 Douglas_Peucker.py			> Python script